-The fine print: Returns with a refund are accepted for 90 days.
-Returns made within 14 days will also refund shipping costs.
+The fine print: Returns with a refund are accepted within 7 days of receiving your sofa.

 What happened when we sat in it: The back cushion was certainly cozy, but the seat cushion could use a little extra padding.
 When we tried to really let ourselves sink it, we could feel the baseboard.

 The verdict: This one had a very stylish Scandi aesthetic (though the fabric collected a lot of debris in the office where we gave it a trial run), but it seems more like a couch you’d sit on for short periods of time — definitely not a place to lounge (or fall asleep).